-The best password manager for 2024
+The best password manager for 2025 - Engadget

 Keeper

 Keeper met a lot of the basic criteria we tested for, like autofill options and cross-platform availability.
 We liked its family plan options, too, that can keep your whole household secure.
-But we didn’t think its extra features, like the encrypted messaging app, added much value.
-Plus, it has a self-destruct feature after five incorrect login attempts which, despite adding extra protection, could be a recipe for disaster for casual users.
+There's even a self-destruct feature that deletes local data after five incorrect login attempts, should your device be lost or stolen (the cloud-based data remains untouched).
+But we didn't think its extra features, like the encrypted messaging app, added much value.

 Enpass